mcary/katacoda-scenarios/container-escape/step2.md

 ## Run a privileged container

 Now that we can run containers, let's run a _privileged_ container.
-A privileged container has root privileges on the host, but it still runs inside it's own filesystem.
+A privileged container has root privileges on the host, but it still runs inside it's own filesystem namespace, pid namespace, and other namespaces.

 Add "--privileged" to the "Hello World" command above to run it in priviledged
 mode: